 Which IHK should I contact for the name check?

 The application for a name check can be submitted online to your responsible IHK.
-On the home page of the general IHK website, you can use the IHK Finder to find out which area of responsibility your company falls under.
+On the home page of the IHK website, you can use the IHK Finder to find out which area of responsibility your company falls under.

 How long does the examination by the IHK take?